-The definition of the substance to consider will depend on the regulators' selection criteria or on an industry strategic consideration as outlined in Explanatory Sheet 2: 'Preparatory steps for an I-RMOA: strategy and practical preparations.'
+The definition of the substance to consider will depend on the regulators' selection criteria or on-an industry strategic consideration proper to an industry branch/company as outlined in Explanatory Sheet 2: 'Preparatory steps for an I-RMOA: strategy and practical preparations.'

-It is important to consider the regulator's views of substances that matter most (extended to the substances now also considered by the Chemicals Strategy for Sustainability) and understand the principles of substance screening.
-In practice, the challenge consists in identifying in a 'neutral' way, substances for which an RMOa may be useful or required in view of the current regulatory environment and prospects of evolution.
-This allows to get a view on the likelihood that the substance may be considered for a regulatory assessment/RMOa.
+It is important to consider the regulator's views onf substances that matter most (extended to the substances now also considered by the Chemicals Strategy for Sustainability) and understand the principles of substance screening.
+In practice, the challenge consists in identifying in a 'neutral' way7 substances for which an RMOa may be useful or required in view of the current and expected regulatory environment and prospects of evolution.
+This allows to getting a view on the likelihood that the substance may be considered for a regulatory assessment/RMOa.
 The following checklist will help: